jameycribbs/hare/README.md

 The top-level object in Hare is a `Database`.
 It represents the directory on your disk where the JSON files are located.

-To open your database, you first need to new instance of a datastore.
-In this example, we are using a "disk" store:
+To open your database, you first need a new instance of a datastore.
+In this example, we are using the `Disk` datastore:

 ```go
 ds, err := disk.New("./data", ".json")
 ```
-Hare also has a "ram" store for in-memory databases.
+Hare also has the `Ram` datastore for in-memory databases.

-Now, you will pass the datastore to Hare's New function and it will return a Database instance:
+Now, you will pass the datastore to Hare's New function and it will return a `Database` instance:
 ```go
 db, err := hare.New(ds)
 ```